jkochis/vpdraw/README.md

 ## 🎯 Usage

 ### Basic Drawing
+1. The app starts with an Android viewport (360×640) for mobile-first design
-1. Select a tool from the toolbar (Rectangle or Text)
+2. Select a tool from the toolbar (Rectangle or Text)
-2. Click and drag on the canvas to create elements
+3. Click and drag on the canvas to create elements
-3. Use the Select tool to modify existing elements
+4. Use the Select tool to modify existing elements

 ### Multi-Selection
 - **Selection Rectangle**: Click and drag on empty canvas to draw a selection rectangle around multiple elements